z80playground/cpm-fat/README.md

 ### Bootloader

 To get the system started there is a boot loader compiled and stored within the EEPROM.
-If you have a EEPROM programmer you should upload the contents of `CPM.HEX` to it.
+If you have a EEPROM programmer you should upload the contents of `CPM.HEX` to it, which is compiled from [cpm.asm](cpm.asm).

 The bootlaoder runs a simple monitor and allows CP/M to be launched.
 Launching CP/M involves reading [/CPM/cpm.cfg](dist/CPM/cpm.cfg) which contains the list objects to read into RAM, along with the addresses to which each should be loaded.
 Once the files are loaded the system jumps to the CP/M entry-point.